 attenuation factor for the point/spot source of light.
 To be precise,

-you define the following three components of attenuation: Constant, Linear
+you define the following components of attenuation: Constant and Linear.

 Below you can find the formula that is used to calculate the